FAQs

 What is the benefit to me?

-Metered electricity gives you the flexibility and control over your own usage and spend.
-You can choose to use and spend as much or as little as you want.
+Metered electricity gives you the flexibility to control your usage and spending.
+You can use as much or as little power as you want.

 Will this be rolled out to all campsites?